Oroku-baka Tomb: Stone lions

-The second incense burner, on the right side of the door, is flanked on both sides by a couple of stone lions or siisis.
+The second incense burner, on the right side of the door, is flanked on both sides by a couple of stone lions or shishis.
 Each lion is 48 centimetres high, 12 centimetres wide and 34 centimetres long.
 The figures are standing, with the front legs higher than the back ones, as if they were climbing on the incense burner.
 Both the lions are very weathered, but the low relief representation of their fur is still visible on their rumps.
 The incense burner is old, but do not show any dedicatory inscription.